 Over the course of her career, Siega-Riz has garnered more than $9 million in research funding as primary investigator.
 Currently, she is co-primary investigator on a $2.5 million NICHD grant, “Diet, obesity and weight change in pregnancy,” through 2018, and part of the Hispanic Community Health Study/Study of Latinos funded by NIH.

-At UVA, she’s helped establish a pregnancy database to serve as a biological repository for future studies related to the first 1,000 days of life, and is part of a UVA-INOVA team examining the effects of a mindfulness-based stress reduction intervention for obese pregnant women that examines maternal and infant outcomes, with fellow UVA Nursing scholar and assistant dean for research Jeanne Alhusen.
+At UVA, she’s helped establish a pregnancy database (ONOS) to serve as a biological repository for future studies related to the first 1,000 days of life, and is part of a UVA-INOVA team examining the effects of a mindfulness-based stress reduction intervention for obese pregnant women that examines maternal and infant outcomes, with fellow UVA Nursing scholar and assistant dean for research Jeanne Alhusen.

 Before her arrival at the School of Nursing, Siega-Riz was a professor in UVA School of Medicine’s Departments of Public Health Sciences and Obstetrics & Gynecology for two years.
 Prior to her work at UVA, she was associate dean for academic affairs of UNC Chapel Hill’s Gillings School of Global Public Health and leader of its Reproductive, Perinatal, and Pediatric Program in its Department of Epidemiology.